The Hunt for the Best Organic Mattress

 Endocrine disruptors interfere with our hormones.
 Specifically, I try to avoid Xenoestrogens which are found in a lot of our everyday products from makeup to couches.

-A lot of the chemicals you’ll find in the products we interact with every day aren’t thoroughly tested.
-I try my best to be informed.
-The last post goes into this a little more extensively.
+A lot of the chemicals found in the products we interact with every day aren’t thoroughly tested.
+I try to educate myself and make informed decisions.

 Moving into our new house, our mattress is both our couch and bed.
 We’d be spending almost half of our day on this one piece of furniture.
 It was important to me that it wasn’t full of endocrine disrupting materials.

 Most mattresses are full of toxic chemicals.
-The big four you have to look out for are polyurethane foam, synthetic latex, flame retardants like PDBE, HFRs, and Boric Acid, and vinyl.
+The big four you have to look out for are polyurethane foam, synthetic latex, flame retardants (like PDBE, HFRs, and Boric Acid), and vinyl.
+Even companies touting sustainable mattresses sneak these unwanted materials into them.

-Most importantly it should last a long, long, long time.
+The most impressive part of this particular mattress is it should last a long, long, long time.
 Natural latex is one of the, if not THE, sturdiest materials for a mattress.
-They use GOLS certified organic Dunlop latex.
+They use GOLS (Global Organic Latex Standard) certified organic Dunlop latex.
+The GOLS stamp certifies that a product contains at least 95 percent organic latex.

-Here’s a study that examined the sinkage of dunlop latex, “Change in height: After 60,000 impressions.
+One study (cited below) examined the sinkage of Dunlop latex: “Change in height: After 60,000 impressions.

 There was a 1.4mm loss in height.
 60,000 Impressions is the equivalent of laying down and getting back up every day of the year for 134 years!
 Below is a millimeter chart just so you can see how small the loss is.”

-Granted, that study was done by a mattress company, but even if they were only half right that mattress is still going to last almost 70 years.
+Granted, that study was done by a mattress company, but even if they were only half right, eco mattresses can still last almost 70 years.

-You can buy four sheets of latex any density you like from soft, medium, or firm and then arrange them in an organic cotton mattress case.
-Kind of like a giant pillow case.
+You can buy four sheets of latex in any density you like from soft, medium, or firm, and then arrange them in an organic cotton mattress case.
+Kind of like a giant pillowcase.

 We opted for one firm, two mediums, and a soft on top.
 This allows us to change the feel of our mattress at any time.
 If we need it firmer, we can just rearrange the mattress.